-- In some instances, you may be asked to provide a 200 word cover letter alongside your CV. - A cover letter introduces you to the selection panel. - Your cover letter should introduce yourself, highlight the skills and experience you have that match the job requirements, and summarise why you are enthusiastic about working within the Team.
+- In some instances, you may be asked to provide a 200-word supporting statement with your CV, outlining your reasons for applying for the role. - This supporting statement introduces you to the selection panel. - Your supporting statement should introduce yourself, highlight the skills and experience you have that match the job requirements, and summarise why you are enthusiastic about working within the Team.